getsentry/sentry-cocoa/CONTRIBUTING.md

 ```

 ## Linting
 We use Swiftlint and Clang-Format.
+For Swiftlint we keep a seperate [config file](/Tests/.swiftlint) for the tests.
 To run all the linters locally execute:

 ```
 make lint